-- a) Where the member of staff has been employed at the school for two or more years at the time at which the application for the admission to the school is made, and/or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 3.
-Priority will next be given to children with siblings at the school at the time of application.
+a) Where the member of staff has been employed directly by The Duston School Education Trust for two or more years at the time at which the application for the admission to the school is made, and/or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage

+3. Priority will next be given to children with siblings at the school at the time of application.
 Siblings include step siblings, foster siblings, adopted siblings and are living as a family unit with one or both parents.
-Priority will not be given to children with siblings who are former pupils of the school. - 4.
-All other pupils.
+Priority will not be given to children with siblings who are former pupils of the school.